UIS

 • For the support modality corresponding to installation expenses, the student must be accepted into a mobility program with a minimum duration of one (1) academic period.

-• Through support assistance in missionary activities of the University, which are evidenced in the format FRE.14, meet a consideration of 30 hours for each additional support modality you receive.
+• Through support assistance in the missionary activities of the University, which are evidenced in the format FRE.14, meet a consideration of 30 hours for each additional support modality you receive.

 The quality of exchange student ends when any of the following conditions are met: